 • exFAT: This works well across both Windows and macOS systems and supports large files as well.

-So if you're planning on storing full DVDs (as ISOs or Video_TS folders) which are larger than 4GB in size, then choosing NTFS or exFAT would be better options than FAT32.
+So if you're planning on storing full DVDs (as ISOs or Video_TS folders) that are larger than 4GB in size, then choosing NTFS or exFAT would be a better option than FAT32.

 Why the transferred DVD files can't be played on TV?